marksimpson82/blog/content/blog/2014-08-07-the-fundamentals-of-unit-testing-arrange-act-assert.md

 }
 ```

-It doesn’t work, because the test is not focused enough.
+It doesn't work, because the test is not focused enough.
 It would be very difficult (probably impossible) to whip this into a reasonable AAA structure.
-If a test does not fit into the AAA structure, it’s almost always a warning sign that the test needs split into multiple tests.
+If a test does not fit into the AAA structure, it's almost always a warning sign that the test needs split into multiple tests.

-I can’t think of a single unit test I’ve written that legitimately violated the AAA scaffolding.
+I can't think of a single unit test I've written that legitimately violated the AAA scaffolding.